MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M02_L06_Deploy_Docker_containers_to_Azure_App_Service_web_apps.md

 1. Select the **main** branch and the **/.ado/eshoponweb-cd-webapp-docker.yml** file, then click on **Continue**
 1. In the YAML pipeline definition, customize:
    - **YOUR-SUBSCRIPTION-ID** with your Azure subscription ID.
-   - **`rg-az400-container`** with the resource group name defined before in the lab.
+   - Replace the **resourceGroup** with the resource group name used during the service connection creation, for example, **AZ400-RG1**.
+   - Replace **location** with the Azure region where the resources will be deployed.

-1. Click on **Save and Run** and wait for the pipeline to execute successfully.
+1. Review the pipeline definition.

-    > **Note**: The deployment may take a few minutes to complete.

-    > **Important**: If you receive the error message "TF402455: Pushes to this branch are not permitted; you must use a pull request to update this branch.", you need to uncheck the "Require a minimum number of reviewers" Branch protection rule enabled in the previous labs.

 The CD definition consists of the following tasks:
     - **Resources**: It downloads the repository files that will be used in the following tasks.
     - **AzureResourceManagerTemplateDeployment**: Deploys the Azure App Service using bicep template.
     - **AzureResourceManagerTemplateDeployment**: Add role assignment using Bicep

+1. Click on **Save and Run**.

+1. Open the pipeline execution.
+If you see a warning message "This pipeline needs permission to access a resource before this run can continue to Deploy", click on **View** and then **Permit** and **Permit** again.
+This will allow the pipeline to access the Azure subscription.

+    > **Note**: The deployment may take a few minutes to complete.

+    > [!IMPORTANT]
+    > If you receive the error message "TF402455: Pushes to this branch are not permitted; you must use a pull request to update this branch.", you need to uncheck the "Require a minimum number of reviewers" Branch protection rule enabled in the previous labs.

 1. Your pipeline will take a name based on the project name.
 Let's **rename** it for identifying the pipeline better.
 Go to **Pipelines > Pipelines** and hover on the recently created pipeline.
 Click on the ellipsis and **Rename/move** option.
 Name it **eshoponweb-cd-webapp-docker** and click on **Save**.